tyomaiva/first-rust-course/src/syntax_basics.md

     println!("{}", light_pattern[0][0]);
     println!("{}", light_pattern[2][2]);
 ```
-We will use it for blinking a 5x5 LED matrix in the [Embedded Rust part](./blink.md)
+We will use this code for blinking a 5x5 LED matrix in the [Embedded Rust part](./blink.md)